San Donà di Piave: History

 In 1250 the area experienced a catastrophic flood from the river Piave, which changed its course, moving the chapel from the left bank to the right one.
 This deviation implied the separation of the church from its reference area, that started to be called "San Donato de qua de la Piave" to be distinct from the area closest to the chapel: "San Donato oltre la Piave" (the current Musile di Piave).

 During the 13th and 14th centuries the area was in a strategic position between the Marca Trevigiana and the Republic of Venice and for these reasons was exposed to plunders and destructions, ended with the occupation of the area by the troops of Sigismund of Luxemburg and the destruction of Mussetta.

-At the end of the war between the Republic of Venice and the United Kingdom, the Republic incentivized the development of the territory, offering tax exemptions to the farmers that were inclined to move in the territory of San Donà.
+At the end of the war between the Republic of Venice and the Kingdom of Hungary, the Republic incentivized the development of the territory, offering tax exemptions to the farmers that were inclined to move in the territory of San Donà.
 As a matter of fact, Venice was straight interested in this area since most of the town's surface was state-owned property.

 During the Modern era, the Republic of Venice started some reclamation interventions in the area of Basso Piave and assigned the management of the territory to a functionary.
 In 1468 compelling financial needs induced the Republic to give the Gastaldia of the town in emphyteusis.
 In 1475 it was assigned to Francesco Marcello and Angelo Trevisan, and it later became private property of the Trevisan family.
 The public authority was held by a functionary nominated by the Doge, the Ducal Vicarial, who had the duty to pledge the oath of allegiance to the Republic and to reside in San Donà.
 The first Vicarial, Antonio Lupo, was installed in 1476 by the Doge Pietro Mocenigo.
 During the same year, the construction of a new church started, it was dedicated to Blessed Virgin Mary and consecrated in July 1480.

 The growth and the development of the urban center was difficult at the beginning, especially because of the instable hydro balance.
 In order to preserve the lagoon from the periodical floods caused by the river, during the 16th and 17th centuries the Republic of Venice promoted some hydraulic works, deviating the courses of the rivers that were present.